mayanb/gelato/README.md

 An important part of maintaining a project is consistent style.
 * We don't like semicolons, sorry :(
 * Try to use async/await
+* Try to put each component in its own file